-It is important to note that these simple approximations that inform the sensitivity analysis are symmetric.
-This means that the effect of, for example, a 1 percentage point higher rate of growth over the forecast horizon would be of the same magnitude as a 1 percentage point reduction in growth, though with the opposite sign.
+These simple approximations that inform the sensitivity analysis are symmetric.
+This means that the effect of, for example, a one percentage point higher rate of growth over the forecast horizon would be of the same magnitude as a one percentage point reduction in growth, though with the opposite sign.